friesenkiwi/ansible-collection-uberspace/roles/uberspace_account/README.md

 # Uberspace account administration Ansible role

-This [Ansible role](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html) helps with the administration of accounts at the German exceptional intenet hoster [Uberspace](https://uberspace.de/).
+This [Ansible role](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html) helps with the administration of accounts at the German exceptional internet hoster [Uberspace](https://uberspace.de/).
 It is not officially maintained by the company.
 I am only one of their customers.
 It is acting through the user frontend via HTTPS and content parsing, but since there is no official API, things can break easily as soon as Uberspace changes anything in the frontend, specifically does a frontend relaunch etc.

 When using this role, make sure that you understand, respect and cherish the [philosophy](https://wiki.uberspace.de/philosophy) and share the values of Uberspace.
-Specifically: Don't abuse the provided priviledges and don't overburden the technical infrastructure!
+Specifically: Don't abuse the provided privileges and don't overburden the technical infrastructure!

 When setting the desired price (see below), please make sure you understand the pricing model, and it's implications: https://manual.uberspace.de/en/billing-general/#price / https://blog.uberspace.de/ein-bekenntnis-zur-freien-preiswahl-und-ein-aber/

 By using this role, anybody can set up a desired application in a matter of minutes.
-But beware, you should be aware of what is happening in the back, since you will be responsible for it and the impact it has on it's users.
+But beware, you should be aware of what is happening in the back, since you will be responsible for it and the impact it has on its users.
 That includes updates, privacy and other security aspects.
 So read through the [`tasks/*.yml`](tasks/) files to understand it's magic!

 This role is tailored to run from a Linux controller only for Uberspace v7, not v6!
 It can
 * Register new account